 About the Authors

-William L. Bearly, Ed.E. is vice president of Organizational Universe Systems.
-He is an information systems and organizational development consultant.
-He pioneered the the fusion of OD with the introduction of management information systems.
+William L. Bearly, Ed.E. is the vice president of Organizational Universe Systems and is an information system and organizational development consultant.
+He pioneered the fusion of organizational development with the introduction of management information systems.

 John E. Jones, Ph.D.
-(1935-2003) was president of Organizational Universe Systems.
+(1935-2003), was the president of Organizational Universe Systems.
 He was a key contributor to training and organization development and a professor, trainer, presenter, counselor, and consultant.
 He received a BA from Wofford College and an MA and Ph.D. in 1965 from the University of Alabama.

-James P. Eicher is the creator of Cognitive Management.
-He is an author and has taught seminars and consulted for many well-known companies.
+James P. Eicher is the creator of Cognitive Management and an author who has taught seminars and consulted for many well-known companies.
 He has a bachelor's degree in theoretical linguistics from the University of California, Santa Cruz, and a master's degree in educational psychology from UCLA.

 Tony Jeary is a strategist, thought leader, and prolific author of more than 45 titles.
-For over two decades, he has coached the world's top CEOs, entrepreneurs and high achievers.
-He partners with selected clients to clarify their visions and insure they stay focused, resulting in carving years off their strategic visions.
+For over two decades, he has coached the world's top CEOs, entrepreneurs, and high achievers.
+He partners with selected clients to clarify their visions and ensure they stay focused, resulting in carving years off their strategic visions.